 So I’m going to create a new measure and call it All Customer Sales.
 In this measure or formula, I’m going to use the CALCULATE function.

 Understanding how CALCULATE works is crucial here.
 This function changes the context of a calculation.
 You can remove or add filters using CALCULATE.
 You can do a variety of things with it and you can branch out your measures.

 Inside CALCULATE, I always input one of my core measures, and in this case, Total Sales.
 Next, I want to use ALL because it removes filters.

 Then, I’m going to put my Customer Names column.
 I could put my Customer table here, but in this case, I’m just going to be specific.
 This will remove the Customer Names column from the context of this calculation.

 When I input this measure into my table, you’ll see that it is giving us the total on every single row.
 If you look at the formula, I’m still calculating Total Sales, but I’m changing the content.
 I’m removing any filters that are coming from the Customer table.
 And that is why we now have the total in every single row.

 And then from here, I can calculate the Percent (%) Of Customer Sales.
-All I need to do is just a simple measure branching.
+All I need to do is just some simple measure branching.
 I simply DIVIDE Total Sales by ALL Customer Sales.
 And then I’m going to put a zero (0) as an alternative result.